Strike in Rome is fortunately rare. Here you can find tips for the case that a strike tumbles your planning.

 But in Rome there is enough to experience.
 You can stroll through the alleyways and go shopping, visit the parks and churches and eat a good ice cream or sip a coffee in a piazza.

-Extremely rare in Italy are strikes of air traffic controllers.
-But traffic control in other countries also has an impact on air traffic in Italy.
-In these cases, flight failures or delays occur.
+It is extremely rare in Italy for air traffic controllers to strike.
+But also ATC strikes in other countries affect the air traffic in Italy.
+In these cases there are flight cancellations or delays.

-A major problem may be strikes at airlines.
-In these cases, it depends on the willingness and ability of the airline to offer alternative solutions.
+A bigger problem can be airline strikes.
+In these cases, it depends on the willingness and ability of the airline you have booked to provide alternative solutions.

-In Rome, it is not always easy to find a taxi if you need it.
+In Rome it is not always easy to find a taxi when you need it.
 In a strike it is practically impossible.
-For airport transfer, You should order a limousine service or plan a trip by public transport.
+You may then pre-order a limousine service or plan a public transport route.